 If your case is successfully resolved by either administrative agency, you will be able to move forward.
 If, however, that does not happen, you and your lawyer will need to consider pursuing further legal action by means of a lawsuit.

-If you’ve been subject to workplace discrimination, a Charleston discrimination lawyer from DiPiero Simmons McGinley & Bastress, PLLC can help.
+If you’ve been subject to workplace discrimination, a skilled Charleston discrimination attorney from DiPiero Simmons McGinley & Bastress, PLLC can help.
 Employees should not be forced to tolerate discrimination of any kind, which is why our employment lawyers will work vigorously to uphold your rights as an employee and a resident of West Virginia.

-To learn more about filing a workplace discrimination claim, or to determine if you have grounds to file such a claim, schedule a consultation with our law firm today.
+To learn more about filing a workplace discrimination claim or determining if you have grounds to file such a claim, schedule a free consultation with our law firm today.
 We’ll review your situation and help you determine how best to proceed.
-Contact us today for more information.